Katherine Lynn lives in Islamorada, an island in the Florida Keys.

 If you’ve been planning a trip to the Florida Keys, you’ve probably seen a lot of promotional material put out by the various tourist industries.
-You may be excited about catching amazing fish or scuba diving or snorkeling to see lots of gorgeous underwater life.
-Perhaps it’s the unique Key Deer you can’t wait to see down in the Lower Keys.
-I’m sure that Duval Street and Margaritaville in Key West is calling your name as well.
+You may be excited about catching amazing fish, or scuba diving/snorkeling to see lots of gorgeous underwater life.
+Perhaps it’s the unique Key deer you can’t wait to see down in the Lower Keys.
+I’m sure that Duval Street and Margaritaville in Key West are calling your name as well.

 So take a journey with me to the darker side of the Florida Keys!

-If you're still worried about the stinger, you can always use a method of friend of mine employs in her retail store.
-She keeps a pair of long handled garden clippers and snips off the tail before whacking the rest of the scorpion.
+If you're still worried about the stinger, you can always use a method a friend of mine employs in her retail store.
+She keeps a pair of long-handled garden clippers and snips off the tail before whacking the rest of the scorpion.
 Gross but it works for her!

 Oh yeah, these.
 Palmetto bug is just a polite way of saying cockroach.
 And we grow giant ones in the Florida Keys.
 What’s worse is they not only can fly, they also bite!
 It will be highly unusual if you do not see at least one during your visit.
 I only hope your encounter is not too up close and personal.
 I sometimes read traveler reviews of hotels/motels here and read shocked reports of palmetto bugs in the rooms.
 Well, I hate to say it but you are lucky if you DON’T have one in your room at some point during your stay.